 As they progress in their career, Medical Laboratory Technologists who demonstrate the required ability and potential will be offered advanced training.

 The minimum required education to apply for this position is the completion of the provincial requirements for Grade 10 or Secondaire IV in Canada.
 Foreign education may be accepted.

-If you already have a college diploma and certification as a Laboratory Technologist with the Canadian Society for Medical Laboratory Science, the Canadian Forces may place you directly into the required on-the-job training program following basic training.
-Basic training and military occupation training is required before being assigned.
+If you already have a college diploma in Medical Laboratory Technology, certification as a Laboratory Technologist with the Canadian Society for Medical Laboratory Science or current registration with a provincial regulatory body of laboratory science, and six months experience in a clinical medical lab gained in the past two years, the Canadian Forces may place you directly into the required on-the-job training program following basic training.
+Basic training and military occupation training are required before being assigned.